Look-air/look-air.github.io/_posts/2025-06-16-wireshark.md

 ```wireshark
 ip.dst == 192.168.1.1
 ```
 * **Port**: Focus on a specific port used in communication.
-This is where the list above becomes useful :) You can recognise traffic just by looking at port being used.
+This is where the list above becomes useful :) You can recognize traffic just by looking at port being used.

 ```wireshark
 tcp.port == 80